Policy and Nature

 Support Regenerative Agriculture

 Increasing demand for food is expected to put a lot of pressure on South Dakota producers.
-We can help them meet the challenge by implementing soil health practices that improve yields and make operations more resilient.
+We can help them meet the challenge by implementing practices that increase yields and make operations more resilient.

-In South Dakota, we’re leveraging policy to advance healthy working lands and protect our world-class public spaces.
+In South Dakota, policy is an essential tool to advance healthy working lands and protect our world-class public spaces.
 Driving state investments toward conservation supports the variety of plants and animals found in our state and their habitats.
 It also ripples outward and benefits our economy.

 Revenue from hunting and fishing licenses, as well as park passes and other use fees, goes directly toward conservation.
 These fees generate tens of millions of dollars, demonstrating just how much people love South Dakota’s great outdoors.
 The Nature Conservancy encourages state leaders to reinvest this money in restoring wildlife habitat and safeguarding biodiversity so people and nature can thrive.